jubril-adeyi/kubernetes-eks-sockshop/README.md

 3. <b>Deployment directory</b>: The deployment directory contains Terraform code to deploy Kubernetes API objects for the sock shop application.
 This includes defining deployments, services, and secrets required for running these applications.

-4. <b>Monitoring directory</b>: The monitoring directory contains Terraform code responsible for deploying and configuring monitoring applications within the EKS cluster.
+4. <b>Monitoring directory</b>: The monitoring directory contains Terraform code responsible for deploying and configuring monitoring applications within the EKS cluster including Grafana, Prometheus and Kube-state-metrics.
 This directory contains subdirectories that hold Kubernetes manifests for these monitoring applications.
 The Terraform code utilizes these manifests for the deployment process.

 ## Architecture Overview

 The following resources are provisioned

 1. VPC network with 2 private subnets and 2 public subnets in multiple availability zones
-2. EKS Cluster with 2-4 t3.medium nodes in a node group
+2. EKS Cluster with 2-4 t3.medium nodes in a node group.
+## Cleaning up

+To clean up thr provisikned resources run the following command: `terraform destroy` in each directory this order; in the `/monitoring` directory, `/deployment` directory , `/infrastructure` directory, and the `/backend` directory.
+This will destroy the resources in the right order.
+Please note that this is irreversible and will permanently remove the resources.

+## Conclusion

+This repository demonstrates a seamless process of Using terraform to deploy a containerized application on kubernetes seamlessly while adhering to best practices.
+Feel free to modify the code to your specific needs, and your contributions are welcome.